honza-c/simple-mail-client/README.md

 ```
 - `ERROR_LOG_FILE_NAME` is the name of the file, where error log is located.
 Default file name is `error.log` and its default location is in the same folder where the binary of client application is.
 - `USER_ACCOUNT_SETTINGS_FILE` is the name of the XML file, where the configuration of user accounts is stored.
 Default file name is `users.xml` and its default location is in the same folder where the binary of client application is.
+- `DATABASE_FILE_NAME` is the name of the .sqlite file, where is the database data stored.
 - `PASSWORD_AES_CBC_ENCRYPTION_KEY` and `PASSWORD_AES_CBC_ENCRYPTION_IV` are the vaules that are used for encrypting and decrypting the user passwords, that are stored in the `USER_ACCOUNT_SETTINGS_FILE`.
 It is strongly recommended to change default values before the build.

 In `simple-mail-client/mail-client-core/tools/utils.cpp` is function to handle logging.
 Default behavior is that every log level information is printed into `std::err` stream and information with `Critical` and `Fatal` log levels are stored in `ERROR_LOG_FILE_NAME` file.
 You may want to change the behavior of the logger: